CESSIDY/amazon_reviews_scraping/README.md

   2. run: `docker-compose build --force-rm`;
   3. run: `docker-compose up -d mysql` - if you use your own database you can skip this step
   4. wait around 1 minute for completing DB initialization
+  5. several implementations of scrapers to choose from:
+     - run: `docker-compose up -d scraper-scrapy` basic scrapy scraper (need to use rotation proxy)
-  5. run: `docker-compose up -d python`
+     - run: `docker-compose up -d scraper-botasaurus-request` a more inconspicuous scraper (but also better use a rotation proxy)

 ### **After launch**